Hab-Track/Habbo-Track/README.md

 ## TODO

-- [x] Add a worflows to automatically comment new commit with the diff (like Discord-Datamining/comments-action) Done by @Alynva
+- [ ] Need to rewrite the worflows who comment diff on new commit (https://github.com/Hab-Track/commit-comment)

 - [x] Convert SWF to PNG to show the asset (for furni, effect, clothe) [swf2png](https://github.com/Hab-Track/swf2png)

-- [ ] Show new file in the github webhook
+- [x] Show new file in the github webhook

 - [ ] Create a script to send webhook only when commit in resource/